-Academic Service-Learning Designated Courses
+Community-Based Learning Designated Courses

-For class-based (project-based) courses, in order to receive Service-Learning course designation and Experiential Learning Requirement credit, the project must engage students in at least 40 hours of experiential learning.
+For class-based (project-based) courses, in order to receive Community-Based Learning course designation and Experiential Learning Requirement credit, the project must engage students in at least 40 hours of experiential learning.
 For community-based courses, 40 hours are also required; it is recommended that 15 to 30 of these hours be completed through on-site, direct service.

 Students engaged in project-based or indirect service work over a number of days to be determined by the faculty mentor.

 A student may satisfy Elon’s Experiential Learning Requirement in Leadership in the following ways as articulated in the Elon University Academic Catalog: